If you’ve hung around project management circles for any amount of time, you’ll hear a weird word: Gantt chart.

 Gantt charts are easier to use than ever before.
 Now, of course with cloud-based project management software, online Gantt charts are exceptionally simple to start with.
 Many tools (like ClickUp!) let you bounce from different views–including Gantt / timeline views, lists or kanban boards.

-A lot of cutting-edge project management software like ClickUp have transformed the typical Gantt chart into a timeline view that lets you drag-and-drop tasks into certain spots while also providing more detail on timelines and responsibilities than the traditional Gantt chart would do.
+A lot of cutting-edge online project management software and task management tools like ClickUp have transformed the typical Gantt chart into a timeline view that lets you drag-and-drop tasks into certain spots while also providing more detail on timelines and responsibilities than the traditional Gantt chart would do.

 Teamweek has some stunning visual planning tools with a great brand persona to match.
 One of the keys is their free Gantt chart feature, which teams up to 5 can use for free.

-Their Gantt chart / timeline functions more as a calendar and project planner, showing you where tasks occur on the timeline and how they overlap.
+Their Gantt chart / timeline features are more of a calendar and project planner, showing you where tasks occur on the timeline and how they overlap.
 It’s unclear from their website if task dependencies are included, but it’s free to sign up.

 A nice benefit is that there is a public link for their Gantt charts, so you can share it with others even if they don’t have a Teamweek account.